stefandamian/proiect_iom/README.md

+# Traffic participant detection and recognition system

-# Interface for a traffic participant detection and recognition system based on the YOLOv3 algorithm.
+Interface for a traffic participant detection and recognition system based on the YOLOv3 algorithm.